Back to stories

 AWS will be the first cloud provider to offer Cerebras's disaggregated inference solution, and it will be accessible exclusively through Amazon Bedrock.
 This means developers and enterprises can access the faster inference through the same API they already use for foundation models, without needing to manage specialized hardware directly.

 The service is expected to launch within the next couple of months.
-AWS also plans to make open-source large language models and its own Amazon Nova models available on Cerebras hardware later this year.
+AWS also plans to make open-source large language models, its own Amazon Nova models, and potentially its 2-trillion-parameter Olympus model available on Cerebras hardware later this year.

 Why Inference Speed Matters Now